kisslinux/kisslinux.github.io/index.md

 Following the link and reading the replies will show a steady stream of people (many if not all of them Red Hat employees) agreeing with the idea "Linux is NOT about choice.".

 The number one reason I use Linux is **for** the choice it offers (or more realistically offered) over Windows or MacOS.
 The ability to mix and match the software you use is disappearing steadily.

+While majority of Linux users are fine with the current state of Linux distributions and likely don't even know about this situation.
+In the near future the aim is to fill this niche with a different kind of distribution.

+KISS by design will maximize the ability to swap out any portion of the system for something else.
+The base installation will be opinionated however any part of it can be replaced using the package manager.

+Development can be followed at <https://github.com/kissx>.